| Home Earth

 related countries: American Samoa, New Zealand

-American Samoa, Cook Islands, French Polynesia (Tahiti), Niue, Pitcairn, Tonga, Tuvalu
+other Polynesian islands: American Samoa, Cook Islands, French Polynesia (Tahiti), Niue, Pitcairn, Tonga, and Tuvalu.

 Malotuto'atasi o Samoa